airbytehq/airbyte/airbyte-integrations/bases/connector-acceptance-test/tools/strictness_level_migration/README.md

 3. Locally migrate `acceptance_test_config.yml` to the latest format
 4. Commit and push the changes on this branch
 5. Open a PR for this branch
-6. Run a SAT on this branch by posting a `/test` comment on the PR
+6. Run a connector acceptance test on this branch by posting a `/test` comment on the PR

 An example of the PR it creates can be found [here](https://github.com/airbytehq/airbyte/pull/19136)